Skip to main content

 Deduction Rules and Wallet Categories

-• The system automatically deducts from all available credits.
+• The system automatically deducts from all available balance across the customer’s wallets.

 • If credit_types is provided, deduction is limited to those wallet categories only.